Kragrathea/OctoPrint-PrettyGCode/README.md

 This is a basic plugin skeleton that you can use as a basis for your own OctoPrint plugin.

-You can copy the files to a folder of your choice, or just clone this repository, renaming it in the process, and check it out.
+You can copy the files to a folder of your choice, or just clone this repository, renaming it in the process.
 Then modify ``setup.py`` to fit your plugin, rename ``octoprint_skeleton`` accordingly and finally implement your plugin under ``octoprint_<plugin identifier>``.

 Example Usage
 -------------